amanmadov/msin616-final-project/README.md

 <br/>

-Stored Procedure for adding an Author into the `Authors` table
+Stored procedure for adding an author into the `Authors` table

 <br/>